ngs-docs/2021-august-remote-computing/_main.utf8.md

 ## Summary of what we did today.
-Snakefiles contain rules
+- Snakefiles contain rules

-snakemake uses those rules to figure out what files to build the basic idea is simple, but there are lots of tricks that we will teach you!
+- Snakemake uses those rules to figure out what files to build

+- The basic idea is simple, but there are lots of tricks that we will teach you!

 ## More Snakemake resources
 Google is your friend!